Best Exercise Bike of 2021

 The IC4 is among the most expensive exercise bikes we've ever tested, but it costs less than half the price of its primary big-name competition.
 If you seek the connected workout experience, however, you'll also need to consider the cost of a monthly or annual subscription to Peloton, Zwift, or Explore the World.
-It is also worth noting that the speed and distance reading on the display seemed a bit off, and because it is a spin bike, it doesn't provide an accurate power output reading when using Zwift.
+It is also worth noting that the speed and distance readings on the display are not accurate, and because it is a spin bike, it doesn't provide an accurate power output reading when using Zwift.
 It works, it's just far from perfect.
 It comes with a device holder, but you will also need your own tablet or smartphone to serve as the display when using the apps.
 All that said, we feel the IC4 is an impressive bike and an excellent choice for the rider who seeks the studio cycling experience.

 Read review: Schwinn IC4

 Best Bang for Your Buck Spin Bike

 Yosuda Indoor Cycling Bike

 The Yosuda Indoor Cycling Bike is an affordable upright spin-style model.
 It features a belt-driven 35 lb weighted flywheel with an infinite range of resistance adjustment.
 It looks and feels like a spin bike you might ride at the gym, offered at a reasonable price.
 The considerable resistance range makes it suitable for riders of all fitness levels or workout intensities.
 It boasts a high level of comfort with a quality seat and adjustments for seatpost and handlebar height.
 The assembly process was straightforward, and it is easy enough to move around on its transport wheels.
 The steel frame is sturdy, and this bike is stable, no matter how hard you jam on the pedals.
 It also comes with features like cage pedals, a device shelf, and a bottle cage to enhance your experience.